AndJay7/Unity_Test_VolumetricLight/README.md

 # Pros
 - a lot of lighter then volumetric calculation
+- volume light is a lot of sharper and smooth
 - can be added to scene without real light source.
 Volume light is faked by using mesh with specific shader

 # Requirments